dubhater/vapoursynth-nnedi3/readme.rst

 The opt parameter is now a boolean.
 If False, only C functions will be used.
 If True, the best functions that can run on your CPU will be selected automatically.

 The ``_FieldBased`` frame property is now used to determine each frame's field dominance.
 The *field* parameter is only a fallback for frames that don't have the ``_FieldBased`` property, or where said property indicates that the frame is progressive.

+The Y, U, and V parameters are deprecated.
+Use the planes parameter instead.

 ::